 As usual, we played virtually.
-I am in my green room at home, and unknown member participates via Skype.
+I am in my green room at home, and Editor in Chief Bill participates via Skype.
 I am the one who will move all the troops and roll the dice for both of us.
 As I said before, there is not a lot of room – this time, I put the game in the middle of the floor, and I sat in the doorway.
 A friend of mine came to watch.
 Plus, the corner of my room has holes due to the rain causing the wood rot.
 As we played, we could see cockroaches coming in from outside!
 (I killed them all.)

 The campaign system gave us a very simple battlefield: one rock in the middle.
 This turned out to be very challenging!

 Losing the opening dieroll, I had to place my troops first.
 I put them on both sides of the rock – my Goblin Wolf Riders on my right, and my Orc Archers together with my Warlord on my left flank.

 The Dwarf army had only six units: the king, two warrior units, two crossbow units, and a Ranger unit.
 He placed his army together in one corner of the battlefield, six inches from their edge.

 As the game began, I advanced my archers.
 (I did not have enough Move points to move everything.)
 The Dwarves advanced with all of their troops.